heeelga/thriftio/README.md

 <h1>Quick Setup</h1>

-1. Clone the project repository.
+1. Download or git clone the project.
 2. Copy the .env-example file by running